vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Mar 20 02:05:58 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Mar 21 02:07:46 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER